Chief Solomon Cook, PRESIDENTHumble ISD Police Dept.

 Chief McDuffie was born in Texarkana, Texas where he attended public schools and graduated from Texas Senior High School in 1985.
 Following his graduation from High School, he attended Northwestern State University, Chief McDuffie Graduated from East Texas Police Academy in 2005.

 He began his career in law enforcement in 2005, serving as a Police Officer until 2010.
 He then joined the Texarkana Community College Police Department followed by the Liberty Eylau ISD Police Department.
 In 2017, Chief McDuffie joined the Atlanta ISD Police Department assisting them in establishing an ISD Police department and presently serving that community as Chief of Police .
 During his tenure, he also served as a Varsity as girls Track Coach and mentor.
 He currently holds TCOLE certifications as a Mental Health Peace Officer, School Based Law Enforcement Officer, Homeland certified instructor as well as a basic physical defense instructor through RAD.
 Chief McDuffie is a member of TSDPCA, TPCA, Bowie County Child Welfare and volunteers annually as coach with NFL players football camp.
-Chief McDuffie was appointed to 3rd VP in 2022.
+Chief McDuffie was appointed to 3rd VP in 2022 and 2nd VP in 2023.

 Chief Paul Cordova

-4thVice President
+3rdVice President

 Aldine ISD Police Department